istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel7/README.md

     `sudo su -`

-3. Enter your VM admin password if prompted.
+3. Enter your VMSS instance admin password if prompted.

 4. Change directory to logging directory